jhosvr/dontstarvetogether/README.md

 1. Clone this repository
 2. Go to the scripts directory
-3. Run the install.sh script
+3. Run the setupServer.sh script

-4. Run the setupServer.sh script
+The above steps will create a start server script called "DST-Server.sh" in the user's home folder, install steamcmd to $HOME/steamcmd, install Don't Starve Together at $HOME/.klei and create the configuration files at $HOME/.klei/DoNotStarveTogether/DST-Server

 # Setting up a new server with custom settings
 Please follow these steps in order to setup a custom server